siddhant-vij/Load-Testing-Tool/README.md

 - The tool will display the average latency and throughput for each run in the terminal.

 ## Output Format
-Results will be displayed in a formatted table in the terminal, showing latency and throughput against the number of threads.
+Run `PerformanceCheck.java` to see the results which will be displayed in a formatted table in the terminal, showing latency and throughput against the number of threads, comparing performance as follows:
+- Single threaded Server & Single threaded Load testing tool
+- Single threaded Server & Multi threaded Load testing tool
+- Multi threaded Server & Single threaded Load testing tool
+- Multi threaded Server & Multi threaded Load testing tool

 ## Notes
 - Ensure that the server is running before starting the load testing tool.